bhauman/figwheel-main/docs/docs/live_css.md

----
-title: Live CSS
-layout: docs
-category: docs
-order: 7
----

 # Live CSS reloading

 <div class="lead-in">Figwheel will hot reload your CSS files as you edit them.</div>

-You need to do three things for this to work:
+You need to do four things for this to work:

 * ensure that you are providing your own [HTML host page][host-page]
 * include a link to your CSS in your host page HTML